 1. Pepperoni Pull Apart Garlic Knots

-If you like pepperoni pizza, there’s a good chance you’ll be salivating over these pull-apart knots made with pepperoni strips, butter and herbs.
-Serious Eats shows us how make this simple dish on their blog here.
+If you like pepperoni pizza, there’s a good chance you’ll be salivating over these pull-apart knots made with pepperoni strips, butter, and herbs.
+Serious Eats shows us how to make this simple dish on their blog here.

 2. Reese’s Cup S’mores Dip